 So this year we decided to chat with some of our blogging friends to get their opinions on the best places to spend Christmas in the USA.

-So if you’re planning to spend your Christmas in America this year and love to travel, we hope you’ll enjoy these mini-guides on 20 great places to celebrate our favorite holiday!
+So if you’re planning to spend your Christmas in America this year and love to travel, we hope you’ll enjoy these mini-guides on 30 best places to spend Christmas in the USA!

-Best Places to Spend Christmas in USA TOC
+Best Places to Spend Christmas in the USA Guide

 - North Pole, Alaska